cgarbin/cgarbin.github.io/_posts/2021-02-07-would-you-trust-ai-to-do-x.md

 ## The cost of robustness

-In software development we use the term "happy path" in the context of programs that do their job well when conditions are perfect but fail miserably if anything is even slightly out of ordinary.
+In software development we use the term "happy path" in the context of programs that do their job well when conditions are perfect but fail miserably if anything is even slightly out of the ordinary.
 In other words, they work well only when they are on their happy path.
-The opposite of that is programs that are robust.
-They detect that they are off the happy path, and take corrective action, even if it is simply refusing to go further to avoid harm.
+The opposite of that is robust programs.
+They detect that they are off the happy path and take corrective action, even if it is simply refusing to go further to avoid harm.

 Writing robust programs is not cheap.
 I read some time ago that about half of the lines of code in a program are to detect and handle error conditions.
 I lost the source but can speak from personal experience.
-In every product I worked on, dealing with what could wrong and continuing operating, even if in a degraded mode, was at least half of the development time and costs.
+In every product I worked on, dealing with what could go wrong and continuing operating, even if in a degraded mode, was at least half of the development time and costs.
 For mission-critical systems, the ones that need to run 24-7 unassisted, it was more than that.
 I would guess at least two-thirds of the time and the costs were dedicated to making sure they were robust systems.

 ## Robustness for AI products

 AI products are software products.
 How do we develop robust AI products?
 We can approach in the same way we do with regular software products, starting from the other end: how can a product fail?
 Once we understand that, we put countermeasures in place and end up with a robust product.

 This goes by the name "failure mode analysis", "threat modeling", and similar terms.
-We are interested in anticipating what could go wrong, then add code to handle it.
+We are interested in anticipating what could go wrong, then adding code to handle it.

 [Threat Modeling AI/ML Systems and Dependencies](https://docs.microsoft.com/en-us/security/engineering/threat-modeling-aiml) is a comprehensive list of what can go wrong with an AI product (focusing on machine learning).
 As the name implies, it focuses on malicious attacks.
 A more practical list is the accompanying list of failure modes in machine learning.
 Besides malicious attacks, it has a list that they politely call "unintended failures", also known as "bugs".
 Some examples from the "unintended" list: